sage-code/maj/preposition.md

 **Category of prepositions**

-English preposition can be considered in this categories:
+Preposition can be considered in this categories:

 * time, place
 * direction, movement